 - Walk neighborhoods.
 Walking the neighborhoods of major cities brings you into communities where you can see what makes the city really tick.
 London, Paris, New York, Chicago, Toronto, Vancouver… all major cities have vibrant neighborhoods with distinct personalities.
 Seek out locations made famous in literature and film.
 Eat where the locals eat.

 - Get an app for free self-guided tours.
 There are many free travel apps and many offer self-guided tours of cities and the like.
 GPSmycity.com has self-guided walking tours for over 1,000 cities.
 Interested in history?
 Check out Historypin.org.
 If you're driving rather than walking, try RoadSideAmerica.com.

 - Go to the museums when they're free.
 Paying museum admissions can really add up but most museums have times when their doors open to all for free.
 Here's a list of 26 museums that are free in London.
 Here are lists for Washington, D.C., Chicago, and Los Angeles.
 A simple Google search will find the list for your destination.

 - Find the calendar of free events.
 Every city has a calendar of free events online or in their local arts paper.
 Google it and you'll likely find lots of options for activities.
 You can see what’s free in New York city at NYCgo.com.

-- Find great information, quiet time and free WiFi in libraries.
+- Find great information, quiet time, and free Wi-Fi in libraries.
 Libraries, even ones in countries where English is not the primary language, are great sources of information.
-They always know what's free in the city and they always have free computers and WiFi.
+They always have information about what's free in the city and they always have free computers and Wi-Fi.

-Affordable Kauai – 32 Free and Low-Cost Tips
+- Solo Travel Paris on a Budget: 32+ Free and Low-Cost Tips